Boomaa23/Note2JPG/quickstart.md

 This is the basic setup and is required to get the application working in any fashion on a computer.
 1. Install Java JDK 11 or newer [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 2. Download the updater [here](https://github.com/Boomaa23/Note2JPG/blob/master/Note2JPGUpdater.jar?raw=true) and place in the folder you intend to run the application out of.
 3. Run the updater by double-clicking it.
-Close the window by clicking any key when prompted.
+Close the window by clicking "Finish" after configuring the options.

 ### Config
 This allows you to set custom configuration options per the parameters [here](https://github.com/Boomaa23/Note2JPG#usage).
-The below listed options are important and should be set for a working application, but are overall suggestions.
+The below listed options are important and should be set for a working quickstart application.
-- ImageScaleFactor = "10": Set to something between 6 and 16, setting to below 4 will cause images to appear blurry.
-- PDFScaleFactor = "2": Same as above, image will be blurry with 1.
-Diminishing returns after 4.
 - NEOUsername: Set to your NEO username so assignments can be auto-uploaded.
 - NEOPassword: Same as above.
 Set to your NEO password.
 Obviously don't share your configuration file.
 - UseAWS = "true": Allows images to be uploaded to NEO automatically.
 - UseDriveDownload = "true": Allows .note files to be downloaded from Google Drive automatically.

+The following are optional but recommended.
+- ImageScaleFactor = "12": Set to something between 6 and 16, setting to below 4 will cause images to appear blurry.
+- PDFScaleFactor = "3": Same as above, image will be blurry with 1.
+Diminishing returns after 4.
+Be careful with PDFs over 10 pages.

-Note that the ScaleFactor options take exponentially more RAM.
+Note that these options take exponentially more RAM.
 If your computer isn't great keep these settings low otherwise issues will occur.

-To change these options, modify the `config.json` file in that was downloaded with the updater.
+To change these options, either modify their values during the installer or modify the `config.json` file in that was downloaded with the updater.
 It is a standard JSON format, and can be modified by changing the text in between the quotation marks before the commas.

 ### Notability